 Pros: Deeply customizable, shell integration with command marks, hotkey window, triggers, native macOS performance, free.

-Cons: macOS only, no SSH manager, no database connections, no AI (beta AI in 3.5+), not cross-platform.
+Cons: macOS only, no SSH manager, no database connections, optional AI plugin (stable as of 3.6.9), not cross-platform.

 Yaw